-Advances to contractors and others mainly represent advances to contractors or suppliers for operational disbursements and expenses subject to liquidation.
+Advances to contractors and others mainly represent advances to contractors or suppliers as advance payments for purchase of construction materials, supplies and construction services.

-Advances to employees represent cash advances and noninterest-bearing short-term loans granted to the Company's employees, which are collected through liquidation and salary deduction.
+Advances to employees represent cash advances and noninterest-bearing short-term loans granted to the Group's employees, which are collected through liquidation and salary deduction.